 Most people are introduced to orchids through phalaenopsis orchids—a good beginner's orchid.
 These are thick-leaved plants with elegant, arching sprays of blooms that can be seen in so many design magazines and sitting on coffee tables across America.

-Phalaenopsis are low-light orchids and will thrive in an east window, or a shaded southerly or westerly exposure.
-They do not like direct sunlight and will scorch.
-They also will do well under common grow lights, positioned about a foot off the plant.
+Good light is required for phalaenopsis but absolutely no direct sunlight or the leaves will scorch.
+Rotate the plant from time to time to keep growth equal.
+Phalaenopsis can tolerate low light and will thrive in an east window, or a shaded southerly or westerly exposure.
+Also, they will do well under common grow lights positioned about a foot from the plant.
 A well-grown plant will have darker green leaves on top and streaks of red or burgundy on the undersides.

 During the growing season, water the plant whenever its exposed roots turn silvery white, usually weekly.
 Water these plants in the morning and try to keep the potting media slightly damp.
 During the flowering season, you can cut the water back to every other week.
 The higher the humidity, the more important it is to maintain a good air flow around the roots and leaves.
 Water should never be allowed to rest in the growing tip of the plant.
 This will cause the new leaves to rot, and the plant will die.